jersmi7/Audulus-Lua/README.md

-# Audulus
+# Audulus Lua
-This is a collection of Lua filter code created to use with the Audulus DSP node.
+This is a collection of Lua created to use with Audulus.
+Some will be for the DSP node (audio-related), some will be for the Canvas node (graphics related).